robwco/workshop-marketing/lesson4.md

 For an even greater head-start, I'm going to give you my exact list of hundreds of sites that I monitor and have found great projects on.

 I call it my Endless Client Generator.
-You can load it into your own Feedbin account by [right clicking to download here](/downloads/endless_clients_cheatsheet.xml).
+You can load it into your own Feedbin account after [downloading it here](/letters/).

 To upload it into Feedbin, you'll want to go to: Import & Export and select it.